pingcap/docs-cn/optimistic-transaction.md

 3. The client issues a write request.

-    TiDB checks whether the written data satisfies constraints (to ensure the data types are correct, the NOT NULL constraint is met, etc.). **Valid data is stored in the private memory of this transaction in TiDB**.
+    TiDB checks whether the written data satisfies constraints (to ensure the data types are correct, the NOT NULL constraint is met). **Valid data is stored in the private memory of this transaction in TiDB**.

 4. The client issues a commit request.